 Short Term Funds will Finance = Temporary Working Capital

-In the equations, long term funds are matched to long term assets and vice versa.
+In the equations, long-term funds match long-term assets and vice versa.

 Hedging or Maturity Matching Approach Diagram

 A diagram can bring crystal clarity to the concept.
-In the diagram, we can see three levels, each of fixed assets, permanent working capital, and temporary working capital.
+In the diagram, we can see three levels: fixed assets, permanent working capital, and temporary working capital.
 The red vertical dashed line represents the type of financing.
-The bigger dashed line which stretches till permanent working capital is long-term financing, and a smaller line is the temporary working capital.
-The line from where the temporary working capital starts and the line of a hedging strategy is the same.
-Any strategy below this line will be an aggressive strategy, and an approach above it will be a conservative strategy.
+The bigger dashed line stretches till permanent working capital is long-term financing, and a smaller line is the temporary working capital.
+The line from where the temporary working capital starts and the line of a hedging strategy are the same.
+Any strategy below this line will be aggressive, and an approach above it will be conservative.

 Rational behind Maturity Matching or Hedging Approach

 Knowing why to apply a maturity matching strategy is very important.
 It suggests financing permanent assets with long-term financing and temporary with short-term funding.
 Now assume the opposite situation and see.
 There can be two such situations.